MediaBrowser/plugin.video.emby/README.md

 7. Once you're succesfully authenticated to your Plex server, the initial sync will start.
 8. The first sync of the Plex server to local Kodi database may take a LONG time.
 With my setup (~400 movies, ~600 episodes, couple of Test music albums and a very powerful NAS), sync takes approximately 5 minutes.
 9. Once the full sync is done, you can browse your media in Kodi, syncs will be automatically done in the background.
-10. Restart!
+10. Restart Kodi!

-Again, this is beta.
+This software is yet in a Beta version.
 You have been warned.
-It's a given that you will need to fully resync and reset your setup on a regular basis.
+It's very probable that you will need to fully resync and reset your setup on a regular basis.

 **Having Problems?
-Then thanks for your log files**
+Then thanks for your log files** It's always a good idea to try resetting the Addon: Settings -> Advanced -> "Perform full DB reset (full DB resync)"
 1. Activate a more detailed logging for KodiPlexConnect: Settings -> Advanced -> "Debug"
 2. Follow the instructions here: http://kodi.wiki/view/Log_file/Easy
-3. Don't forget to delete all references to any of your tokens!!
+3. Don't forget to delete all references to any of your Plex tokens!!
+You don't want others to have access to your Plex installation
-4. Post the link to your log (that you posted e.g. here: http://xbmclogs.com/) on https://forums.plex.tv/discussion/210023/plexkodiconnect-supercharge-your-plex-kodi-connection
+4. Post the link to your log (that you posted e.g. here: http://xbmclogs.com/) on https://forums.plex.tv/discussion/210023/plexkodiconnect-supercharge-your-plex-kodi-connection (or send a private message)

 ### Welcome to PlexKodiConnect